How to customise the appearance of your ChurchSuite account

 Customising your account profile

-To customise the Colour of your banner heading, replace the default #fffff with the hexadecimal code of the colour that you wish to use.
-To find the correct hex code for your colour, we recommend using a tool such as Adobe Kuler.
+To customise the Colour of your banner heading, replace the default hexadecimal colour code with that of the colour that you wish to use.
+To find the correct hexadecimal code for your brand colour, we recommend using a tool such as Adobe Kuler.

-You may find it helpful to change ChurchSuite's default module names to suit language or terminology that is already familiar to your users.
-For example, if in your church you call your small groups "life groups" or "cell groups" or "life communities"; this can easily be changed.
+You can optionally change ChurchSuite's default module names, perhaps to better suit the terminology that is already familiar to your users.
+For example, if in your context you call your small groups "life groups", "cell groups" or "life communities", this can easily be changed.

-To change a module's Name, navigate into that module's settings by clicking on the cogwheels icon in the top right-hand corner of the module.
-On the Module Options tab click to Edit and change the module Name.
-The module change is immediate.
+To change a module's Name, navigate into that module's Settings by clicking on the cogwheels icon in the top right-hand corner of the module.
+On the Module Options tab click Edit and change the module Name.
+The module name change is immediate.

 You can also change the display order of the ChurchSuite modules in the module bar.
 Head to the Modules section of the Administrator area and click any of the up/down icons in the Order column to open the Order pop-up and re-order as appropriate.
 Changes made are applied immediately, and will apply to all users.